SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 This jutsu is so weak it's considered a training exercise among academy students who're quick to grasp the basics of katon jutsu.
 After performing the handseals the user focuses chakra in their hand and projects it into a fist-sized ball of fire, which they can then shoot at a target.

-Chakra: 6
+Chakra: 7
-Damage: 2d6.extra(4)
+Damage: 5d8!o>8
 Range: 10
 Speed: 6
 Seal Speed: 5

-Tags: Energy, Projectile
+Tags: Attack, Projectile, Energy

 ### **Asayake no Jutsu \- Morning Glow Technique**